 Reporting the incident anonymously to the Police.
 You can report online to Crimestoppers by calling 0800 555 111.

-Report + Support: You can report an incident to the University anonymously or with your personal details using the University’s Report + Support site.
+Report + Support: You can disclose an incident to the University anonymously or with your personal details using the University’s Report + Support site.

-If you choose to report anonymously we will not be able to offer direct advice and are unlikely to begin any formal processes.
+If you choose to disclose anonymously we will not be able to offer direct advice and are unlikely to begin any formal processes.

 University disciplinary processes.
 A Sexual Violence Liaison Officer can help you to make a report to the Student Conduct and Appeals Team (if you are making a report against another student) or to Human Resources if your report relates to a member of University staff.

-If you choose to name a member of staff or a student in your report, there are procedures which set out the actions the University may take, this could include initiating an investigation.
+If you choose to name a member of staff or a student in your disclosure, there are procedures which set out the actions the University may take, this could include initiating an investigation.